Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Calibrating the single-epoch relation at z 2

-In the previous section, we tested the various SE calibrators to estimate the BH masses for high-$z$ BHs.
-Since all the SE calibrators so far have been derived based on local AGN, we set to derive a first SE calibration at high-z, exploiting the 5 targets above (plus the ones with dynamical estimation of the BH mass by GRAVITY at $z\sim2$ and $z\sim4$ from \citealt{Abuter:2024} and \citealt{Gravity_z4:2025}, and another target with BH mass inferred from RM and \hb detection at $z\sim4$ \citep{Saturni:2018}.
+In the previous section, we tested various SE calibrators to estimate BH masses for high-$z$ BHs.
+Since all the SE calibrators have so far been derived based on local AGN, we set out to derive a first SE calibration at high-z using the five targets above.
+We additionally included targets with dynamical BH estimates from GRAVITY at $z\sim2$ and $z\sim4$ from \citealt{Abuter:2024} and \citealt{Gravity_z4:2025}, another target with a BH mass inferred from RM and \hb detection at $z\sim4$ \citep{Saturni:2018}, and the $z\sim 7$ LRD with a kinematically measured BH mass \citep{Juodzbalis_2025_dynamical} and broad \ha and \hb analysis \citep[][respectively]{Deugenio:2025_QSO1, Ji:2025}.
 In particular, we fitted the relation

-where $\rm M_{BH}$ is the mass from RM campaigns (or from the modeling of the BLR for the GRAVITY targets), L is the luminosity (of the \ha, \hb emission line or monochromatic continuum emission at 5100\AA in units of erg s$^{-1}$) and FWHM is the FWHM of the \ha or \hb broad emission lines in units of \kms that we obtain from our fitting.
+where $\rm M_{BH}$ is the mass from RM campaigns (or from BLR modeling for the GRAVITY targets), L is the luminosity (of the \ha, \hb emission line or monochromatic continuum emission at 5100\AA in units of erg s$^{-1}$), and FWHM is the FWHM of the \ha or \hb broad emission lines in units of \kms obtained from our fitting.
 We simultaneously fitted the parameters $a$, $b$, and $c$, together with the intrinsic scatter $\sigma_{\rm int}$.
-We performed the fit using a Markov Chain Monte Carlo (MCMC) approach, which allowed us to explore the posterior distributions of the parameters and account for the measurement uncertainties.
-We adopted uniform priors on $a$, $b$, $c$, and $\sigma_{\rm int}$, ran 50 chains with 100.000 steps to ensure convergence, and discarded the initial 10.000 as the initial burn-in phase.
-The posterior distributions of the parameters are shown in Figures \ref{fig:corner_calibrations_ha}, \ref{fig:corner_calibrations_hb}, and \ref{fig:corner_calibrations_l5100} while in Table \ref{tab:values_se_calibrators} we report the best value for each calibrator and its uncertainties estimated as the 16\textsuperscript{th} and 84\textsuperscript{th} percentiles of the posterior distribution.
+We performed the fit using a Markov chain Monte Carlo approach, which allowed us to explore the posterior distributions of the parameters and account for the measurement uncertainties.
+We adopted uniform priors on $a$, $b$, $c$, and $\sigma_{\rm int}$, ran 50 chains with 100,000 steps to ensure convergence, and discarded the initial 10,000 as the initial burn-in phase.
+Figures \ref{fig:corner_calibrations_ha}, \ref{fig:corner_calibrations_hb}, and \ref{fig:corner_calibrations_l5100} show the posterior distributions of the parameters, while Table \ref{tab:values_se_calibrators} reports the best-fit values for each calibrator and their uncertainties estimated as the 16\textsuperscript{th} and 84\textsuperscript{th} percentiles of the posterior distribution.